-A delicious and loving made breakfast for Valentine’s Day, my French Toast served with a hot strawberry compote is the way to start the day in a romantic way!
+A delicious and loving made breakfast for Valentine’s Day, I serve it with a hot strawberry compote is the way to start the day in a romantic way!

 Take a cookie cutters and cut the bread into hearts worked so well and the final dish looked amazing.
 I will definitely be trying different shapes next time we have this for brunch.